cwsaylor/rails-quickstart/README.md

 This Rails 3 template will get you up and running with Mongoid, Devise, Formtastic, Factory Girl, HTML5, jQuery and Heroku.

+It will also setup a basic application template with 1kb grid and flutie.

+Throughout the install, you will be asked some questions to setup your app.

 ## Usage

   rails new app_name -m http://github.com/cwsaylor/rails3-quickstart/raw/master/templates/rails3.rb

+or if you'd rather not use MongoDB:

+  rails new app_name -m http://github.com/cwsaylor/rails3-quickstart/raw/master/templates/rails3.rb -d mysql

+And then answer "n" to "Use Mongoid? y/n"

 ## Thanks